By Mandy Chen

 Most apartment projects will be located closer to the city and offer better rental yield while the cash flow can be low at the beginning.
 The payment term is 10/90, for instance, you will pay 10% for the down payment initially then pay the rest of the 90% upon completion.
 Usually, the completion period will take 3 to 5 years; you will be able to play around with the cash flow by spreading it over for a few years.

-Moreover, it is easier to obtain a mortgage for apartment projects especially if you are buying in the 4 main cities of Sydney, Melbourne, Perth and Brisbane with Malaysia Banks such as Maybank, CIMB & OCBC or UOB Singapore.
+Moreover, it is easier to obtain a mortgage for apartment projects when you plan to invest in an apartment in Australia, especially if you are buying in the 4 main cities of Sydney, Melbourne, Perth and Brisbane with Malaysian Banks such as Maybank, CIMB & OCBC or UOB Singapore.

-If you are a property investor you should be looking at places with high growth potential, so you can maximise your ROI in the shortest possible time frame.
+If you are a property investor you should be looking at places with high growth potential in Australia where you can maximise your ROI in the shortest possible time frame.
 The secret is to find an area with as many things going for it as possible, such as:

 - A rapidly growing population, which will drive demand for the properties in the area